 About Bury Council

 Bury is part of the Greater Manchester Combined Authority (GMCA) and an active player in the Manchester City Region.
-We are closely involved in the development of the devolution proposals including those for Children’s Services.

 The management structure of the Council is currently based on four departments although this will be subject of a restructure going forward.
 The four departments are: